thisham/go_hamdan-yuwafi-mastu-wijaya/README.md

-# go_hamdan-yuwafi-mastu-wijaya
+# Alterra Academy Tasks Submission

-Repository for tasks submission, Alterra Academy.
+This repository was maintained by Hamdan Yuwafi Mastu Wijaya.